Phoenix-Finance/Phoenix-Documentation/content/index.md

 ### PHX Token

 The PHX token is the network token for the entire suite of FinNexus protocol clusters.
-It serves a variety of purposes including liquidity mining, governance, voting and more.
+It serves a variety of purposes including liquidity mining, governance, voting, reward boosting and more.

-More details on the distribution of PHX tokens can be found on the dashboard and tokenomics.